CNuge/SalmonEuAdmix/README.md

 ## Installation

-Clone this repository, and then run
+Clone this repository, and then run:

 ```
 # create the release: